y-takefuji/chi-squared/README.md

 </pre>

-In summary, while chi-squared tests and p-values are used for hypothesis testing and determining statistical significance in categorical data, SHAP values provide detailed, model-agnostic explanations of feature contributions in machine learning models.
-Both methods have their strengths and are used in different contexts to understand associations and model behavior.
+In summary, while chi-squared tests and p-values are used for hypothesis testing and determining statistical significance in categorical data, SHAP values inherit biases from models and provide biased relationships.

 </pre>